2026 Fantasy Baseball Rankings: Sleepers, breakouts, busts from computer that predicted Raleigh's big season

 How to find proven 2026 Fantasy baseball rankings

-SportsLine's model has some shocking rankings at starting pitcher, projecting that one player who is barely going off the board in the top 200 will outperform huge names such as Max Fried, Chris Sale -- who just signed a contract extension with the Braves on Tuesday -- and Logan Webb.
+SportsLine's model has some shocking rankings at starting pitcher, projecting that one player who is barely going off the board in the top 200 will outperform huge names such as Max Fried, Chris Sale and Logan Webb.
 This pick could be the difference between winning your league or going home with nothing.
 You can only see who it is here.

 So which 2026 Fantasy baseball busts, breakouts and sleepers should you target or fade in your drafts?
 Visit SportsLine now to get 2026 Fantasy baseball rankings for every single position, all from the model that called Cal Raleigh's monster season, and find out.